bradleyhc/MS1-portfolio/README.md

 - Upon testing across screen sizes, it was discovered that the default Bootstrap 'col' class needed to be added for each screen breakpoint, to ensure items such as the portfolio cards are stacked vertically on mobile, vs horizontally on desktop and tablet.
 - The section padding has also been reduced for mobile to ensure easier readability with as reduced scrolling as possible.
-- Navbar compresses into 'hamburger nav' with a dropdown for menu items to reduce navbar screen real estate
+- Navbar compresses into 'hamburger nav' with a dropdown for menu items to reduce navbar screen real estate.
-- Footer information is stacked vertically using Bootstrap 'col' classes to ensure page remains within screen width
+- Footer information is stacked vertically using Bootstrap 'col' classes to ensure page remains within screen width.
+- Homepage further information section that shows when hovering on title was removed on smaller devices to ensure screen real estate is prioritised for the title and navbar.

 ### Further Testing